pongasoft/re-quickstart/README.md

 Release Notes
 =============

+#### 2021-01-25 - 1.0.5
+* Updated the README file to emphasize the fact that `cmake` must be available on the command line

 #### 2021-01-14 - 1.0.4
 * Added `.gitignore` to exclude common files and folders
 * Use 2.0 as the format for `motherboard_def.lua`